ag-grid/vue-data-grid/getting-started-video-tutorial/docs/00a-introduction.md

 # QuickStart Vue and AG Grid Tutorial

-Welcome to the "QuickStart Vue and AG Grid Tutorial," created by Stephen Cooper.
+Welcome to the "QuickStart Vue and AG Grid Tutorial," created by Marats Stelihs.
 The tutorial text, example source code, and walk-through videos will help you become proficient with AG Grid using Angular very quickly.

 AG Grid is an Enterprise-level Data Grid that powers applications for most of the Fortune 500; it supports multiple frameworks with the same functionality and API due to its MVC architecture.
 To make the development experience for each framework seamless, we have rendering engines specific to the framework.